 None of the definitions and recommended terms below are intended to be authoritative.
 Experts and members of various identity groups disagree on what some terms mean and how they should be used.
 However, units can and should use these resources as a primer to begin the conversation—in good faith, with the intent of applying the best terms possible.
 Aside from some terms that are obviously offensive, we are all learning, and we should be gracious to those who make honest mistakes.

 Finally, the material below is not exhaustive, and, ultimately, units will need to make their own decisions about definitions and terms.
-As always, units are encouraged to consult with the Office of the Vice President for Diversity and Inclusion (OVPDI) on specific questions.
+As always, units are encouraged to consult with the Office of Diversity and Inclusion on specific questions.

 Recommendations on Usage

 Traditionally, when used as designations of racial/ethnic groups, black and white have not been capitalized.
 Today, some are capitalizing Black, but not white—though arguments exist to capitalize both.
 On the other hand, African American, Asian American, and other group names are capitalized.
 However units decide to handle this issue, it should be done thoughtfully and consistently.

 Again, no hard and fast rules exist—but terms can have gray areas and change over time.
 For example, the term minority was commonly used decades ago, but today it is considered pejorative, and it will likely become inaccurate in America in the coming decades (an alternative option is to say diverse/racial ethnic groups).
 Underrepresented is another example that is common today, but may not be accurate in all situations—for instance, Asian Americans are not technically underrepresented in certain environments where the term is sometimes applied to them.
 Underrepresented/underserved is sometimes used as a cover term to identify all diverse racial/ethnic groups.